Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

 * Display Data

 ## Time-Series Data with R
-A time series is a numerical sequence of data points over a specified time period.
-All this data is recorded at regular intervals.
+A time series is a numerical sequence of data points over a specified period.
+In regular intervals, the data is collected.

-It is very useful to see how a variable changes over time, for example, meteorological data and financial variables.
-In order to study the behavior of a specific company on the financial market, it is necessary to understand how its shares price changed during a period given.
+It is useful to see how a variable changes over time, for example, meteorological data and financial variables.
+To study the behavior of a specific company in the financial market, it is necessary to understand how its shares price changed during the period given.

-For this project, we will analyze a time series of a company share focusing in the Daily Closing Stock Prices from 01/21/2020 to 08/21/2020 and then listing the data in chronological order.
-R has a handy package called *quantmod* that is used to create time-series for financial market.
-It is necessary to install the packages *xts* and *moments* before installing *quantmod*, both used to deal with time-series analysis.
+For this project, we will analyze a time series of a company share focusing on the Daily Closing Stock Prices from 01/21/2020 to 08/21/2020 and then listing the data in chronological order.
+R has a handy package called quantmod that is used to create time-series for the financial market.
+It is necessary to install the packages xts and moments before installing quantmod, both used to deal with time-series analysis.
 For more info about the package, access the link: www.quantmod.com.

 ``` r
 install.packages("quantmod")